Last Updated on June 21, 2025 by Maged kamel

 While the internal clear distance =3″, the clear inner distance=3″-(13″/16)=2.1875″ repeated two times and followed by the edge distance.

-We consider the plate, so we will erase the sketch that takes the angle into consideration.
-This is the appropriate sketch for the arrangement of bolts for a gusset plate.
+We consider the plate, and This is the appropriate sketch for the arrangement of bolts for a gusset plate.
 We will write all the previous data, lco, and steel grades of the plate.
 ASTM A-36 for plate and angles, lco and steel grade, the inner clear distance between bolts, and the inner clear distance between bolts.

 Table 7-4 will give the available bearing strength at bolt holes, the table gives the value for one bolt and the value is per inch of the bearing area.

-The second column is for bolt spacing inner spacing, two values are given as 2.
+The second column is for bolt spacing inner spacing, and two values are given as 2.
 2/3*db and 3*db.
-We have db=3/4″, and the spacing between bolts is 3″.
+We have a database of 3/4″, and the spacing between bolts is 3″.

-In the third column, there are two values of Fu, for the guest plate A36 is given, Fu =58 ksi, we will select 3″ spacing and Fu=58 ksi, we draw a line that intersects with the line from the column of 3/4″ as nominal bolt diameter.
+In the third column, there are two values of Fu; for the guest plate A36 given, Fu =58 ksi, we will select 3″ spacing and Fu=58 ksi; we draw a line that intersects with the line from the column of 3/4″ as nominal bolt diameter.

 Using Table 7-5 for the Nominal value of the bearing value-LRFD for external bolts.

-The next table is table 7-5, we will do the same steps.
-We have the edge distance as 2″ from the cl of the external bolt to the edge, Fu=58 ksi, db=3/4″, the intersection will give φ*Rn=78.30 kips/ inch.
+The next table is Table 7-5; we will follow the same steps.
+We have the edge distance as 2″ from the cl of the external bolt to the edge.
+Fu = 58 ksi, db = 3/4 “.
+The intersection will give φ*Rn = 78.30 kips/inch.

-Then multiply by 3/4″ for plate thickness by the number of bolt n, which is=1.
+Then multiply by 3/4″ for plate thickness by the number of bolts n, which is=1.

 φ*Rn=78.3*3/4*1=58.73 kips .The total sum of φ*Rn=235 kips.Which matches our previous calculations.